uccser/cs-field-guide/csfieldguide/chapters/content/en/network-communication-protocols/sections/application-level-protocols.md

-# Application Level Protocols - HTTP, IRC
+# Application level protocols - HTTP, IRC

 The URL for the home site of this book is http://www.csfieldguide.org.nz.
 Ask a few friends what the "http" stands for - they have probably seen it thousands of times... do they know what it is?